 If You Believe Your Data Has Been Compromised

 Personal data from private websites seems to get hacked on a regular basis.
 There’s basically a news story about it every other week.
-If Experian can get hacked, then I don’t think any website is truly safe.
+If Equifax can get hacked, then I don’t think any website is truly safe.
 If a site that you frequent alerts you that your information with them has been compromised, placing a security credit freeze on your accounts could be a good idea.
 You’ll also want to figure out if just freezing your credit is enough.
 You might also want to use a fraud alert service, depending on how sensitive your stolen information was.

 Credit Freeze For Minors